Chicago Construction Accident Lawyer

 Laws to protect workers include:

-Occupational Safety and Health Administration (OSHA) laws protect the construction industry and workers from accidents and injuries, requiring employers to provide safety training, equipment, and a safe work environment.
+• Occupational Safety and Health Administration (OSHA) laws protect workers from accidents and injuries, setting safety standards and requiring employers in the construction industry to provide safety training, equipment, and a safe work environment.

-Third-party claims provide a way to seek compensation from non-employers, like contractors or manufacturers.
+• Third-party claims provide a way to seek the maximum possible compensation from non-employers, like contractors or manufacturers.

 Steps to Take After a Construction Site Accident